 - We eat as an emotional response to cope with negative feelings like depression or anxiety.

 - We eat more in the company.
 Sometimes our friends, hosts, or relatives can urge us to eat more and enjoy the food.
 But often, we just lose track of how much we are eating because we are engaged with others or arguing.

 - This is where we eat purely because an opportunity arises.
-For example, we pass by our favorite cafe or see an ad for a particular food that we enjoy so we feel like having it though we aren’t hungry.
-We also have certain associations in our mind that compel us to eat when there is no need to – like popcorn at the movies, or hot dogs and beer at the ball game.
+For example, we pass by a cafe or see an ad for a particular food that we enjoy to eat.
+This motivates to develop a feel like having it, though you are not hungry.
+We also have certain associations in our mind that compel us to eat when there is no need.
+Like for example, popcorns at the movies, or hot dogs and beer at the ball game.

 - When we eat as a result of negative self-talk.
-We make excuses to eat based on things that we tell ourselves like we are unworthy of anything good or stupid, etc.
+We make excuses to eat based on things that we tell ourselves like we are unworthy, etc.

-- Finally, we eat to resolve a physiological problem like curing a headache or compensate for excessive hunger from having skipped a meal.
+- Finally, we eat to resolve the physiological problems to compensate for excessive hunger from having skipped a meal.

-The best way to identify what causes you to eat excessively is to keep a record of everything you eat on a daily basis along with the situation in which you eat – whether it is routine mealtime or certain thoughts, situations or emotions that led you to eat, particularly when it is junk food.
+The best way to identify what causes you to eat excessively is to keep a record of everything you eat.
+On that daily basis along with the situation that motivates eating.
+It can whether routine mealtime or certain thoughts, situations or emotions that lead you to eat, especially junk food.
 You might soon notice a pattern to your excessive eating.

 How To Stop Emotional Eating?

-Once you recognize your pattern of emotional eating, you can start to undo it and develop alternate ways of dealing with those emotions or situations that urge you to eat unnecessarily and unhealthily and gain weight.
+Once you recognize your pattern of emotional eating, you can start to undo it.
+Moreover, develop alternate ways of dealing with those emotions that urge you to eat unnecessarily and unhealthily and gain weight.
 Make a list of alternate activities that you can substitute for eating in response to any of your triggers.